-The Challenges of Being a Lesbian: 8 Challenges You will Face
+The Challenges of Being a Lesbian: 8 Challenges You May Face

 • Coming Out: Resolving uncertainty regarding your sexual orientation: Is my attraction to women a phase or does it mean that I’m gay?; acknowledging your sexual orientation and achieving self-acceptance; disclosing your LGBTQ+ status to family, friends, or coworkers (a personal choice); coming out as a lesbian in later life or when you’re already in a heterosexual relationship; broaching the “I’m gay” talk with your kids